jgatjens/stylekyll/README.md

 ### Deploy to github pages

+We have created a rake task to build the styleguide locally.

+    $ rake stylekyll:kss

 We have created a rake task to deploy the templates and the styleguide to github.